This document provides a specification for STEF, the Simple Token-Efficient Format. This is a text-based, human-readable format for data interchange.

-The format is text-based, and draws from the Unicode character set.
-Encoding must use UTF-8 without byte order marks.
-Literal strings are shown in their canonical casing, but the format is case-insensitive, so any casing can apply.
+Literal strings are shown here in their canonical casing, but the format is case-insensitive, so any casing may apply.

 HT := U+0009